scordio/junit-converters/docs/converters/hex.md

 ---
-description: Decodes hexadecimal strings to byte arrays
+description: An argument converter to decode hexadecimal strings to byte arrays
 hide:
   - toc
 ---